Exercise: Nigeria Floods#

 2. In the next steps, we want to create a vector layer with admin 2 areas or in Nigeria called Local Government Areas (LGA) with the population in our project.
 Since we only want the LGAs we need to export those from the original dataset.

 • To export exactly these features we will use the tool Extract by attribute.
 Open the Processing Toolbox (here is how) and search for the tool.
 Open the tool and choose as Input Layer the “kontur_boundaries_NG_20230628.gpkg“ layer.
 Under Selection attribute choose the column osm_admin_level.
-The Operator has to = and as value we set 6 since the LGAs have the osm_admin_level 6.
+The Operator has to be = and as value we use 6 since the LGAs have the osm_admin_level 6.

 3. Now we need to extract all LGAs in Borno.
 For that, we will use the Tool Extract by Location (Wiki Video) .
 Search the tool in the Processing Toolbox and open it.